aceirus/PyTorch/README.md

 ### Computational graphs
 - PyTorch provides an excellent platform which offers dynamic computational graphs.
 Thus a user can change them during runtime.
 This is highly useful when a developer has no idea of how much memory is required for creating a neural network model.

-PyTorch is known for having three levels of abstraction as given below −
+- PyTorch is known for having three levels of abstraction as given below −

--- Tensor − Imperative n-dimensional array which runs on GPU.
+   - Tensor: Imperative n-dimensional array which runs on GPU.

--- Variable − Node in computational graph.
+   - Variable: Node in computational graph.
 This stores data and gradient.

--- Module − Neural network layer which will store state or learnable weights.
+   - Module: Neural network layer which will store state or learnable weights.